 Working with you ... and for you!

-Rob Williams completed his doctoral degree in chiropractic from Cleveland Chiropractic College in Kansas City, MO., post-graduate study and certification in acupuncture from Logan University in St. Louis, MO and his Bachelors degree in Psychology from University of Missouri-Kansas City.
+Rob Williams completed his doctoral degree in chiropractic from Cleveland Chiropractic College in Kansas City, MO., his post-graduate study and certification in acupuncture from Logan University in St. Louis, MO and his Bachelors degree in Psychology with a minor in Biology from University of Missouri-Kansas City.

-Dr. Williams’ undergraduate studies in Psychology has helped him gain a different perspective on how we respond to pain, and on the healing process itself.
-His forté is helping his patient understand what's going on with their body from this different perspective, so he can help them understand how to participate in their own healing process.
-Our bodies are designed to heal on their own.
-By slowing down and allowing our patients to be active participants in their own healing process, we acheive excellent results, consistently.
+Dr. Williams’ undergraduate study in Psychology has helped him gain a different perspective on how we respond to pain, and on the healing process itself, and he firmly believes his perspective has grown out of being able to give his patients what they truly need instead of being bound by insurance allowables.
+His forté has grown into helping his patient understand what's going on with their body so he can help them understand how they can participate in their own healing process.

 To Dr. Rob, a patient's set of symptoms is their bodies way of telling him what's wrong.
-His job is to listen.
-He begins by listening to the story his patient tells him.
-The history part of his examination, typically, is very telling, but it's when he puts his hands on the patient that he can tell what's not working the way it was intended to.
+He’s determined people pay him to listen.
+He even considers his palpation to be a form of listening.
+He begins by listening to the patient tell him their story.
+The history part of his examination, typically, is very telling, but it's when he puts his hands on the patient that he can tell what's not working the way it’s intended to.

-Years of working with clay on a daily basis helped him fine tune the connection between his finger tips and brain, which he credits for his intuitive palpation skills.
+Years of working with clay on a daily basis while he was living as an artist helped him fine tune the connection between his fingertips and his brain, which he credits for his intuitive palpation skills.
 The combination of Dr. Williams’ sensory skills he developed as a studio potter, his experience in the field of psychology, and his doctoral study of the human body provides him with a unique skill set to help people.